siemfenne/project-template/README.md

 The pipeline will automatically:
 - Detect the Dockerfile and build a Docker image
 - Push the image to Snowflake's image registry
-- Create a Snowpark Container Service instead of a native Streamlit app
+- Create a Snowpark Container Service

-You can mix containerized and native Streamlit apps in the same project - apps without a Dockerfile will be deployed as native Streamlit apps.
+> **Note**: For simple Streamlit apps without custom dependencies, you can create them directly in Snowflake Workspaces without needing containerization or CI/CD deployment.

 ## Best Practices